thearnica/react-media-match/README.md

  There is also pre-exported API for default breakpoints - mobile, tablet, desktop

- - `pickMatch(matches, matchers)` - function, return value from matchers matching matches.
+ - `pickMatch(mediaMatches, matchers)` - function, returns value from matchers matching `matchers`.

+ - `useMatch(matchers)` - hook, returns value from matchers matching matches.
+This call is equal to `pickMatch` with autowired context.

  - `ProvideMediaMatchers` - component, calculates media queries and stores them in context.